SEARCH

 Pine pellets are sold to a few different markets.
 The very same product is packaged for heat stoves that use wood pellets, as a bedding product for horse stalls, as small animal bedding, and specifically for cat little boxes.

-At our local farm supply store, wood stove pellets would have been the cheapest option ($7.99 CAD / 35 lbs) but they were sold out so we got horse stall pellets instead ($9.99 CAD for 35 lbs).
+At the time I’m writing this, the wood stove pellets at our local farm supply store would have been the cheapest option ($7.99 CAD / 35 lbs) but they were sold out so we got horse stall pellets instead ($9.99 CAD for 35 lbs).
 Prices are approximately 30% lower in US dollars.

 How Pine Pellets Work